li6in9muyou/li6in9muyou.github.io/_posts/2022-10-15-howto-write-a-post.md

 tags: [chore]
 ---

-# steps:
+# steps

 0. Clone this repo from GitHub
 1. Create a post under `/_posts/`.
-See "A Post" below for detail
+See "A Post" section below for details
 2. Commit then push.

 ## expected behavior:

 - The push to GitHub kicks off a sequence GitHub Actions
 - The new post is live at the site
-- A [small commit](https://github.com/li6in9muyou/li6in9muyou.github.io/commit/682e485caccb328c7a4595632f69bdd63891ce79) takes about one minute from push to live.
+- A small commit like [this](https://github.com/li6in9muyou/li6in9muyou.github.io/commit/682e485caccb328c7a4595632f69bdd63891ce79) takes about one minute from push to live.

 # A Post